 Haku-undo Tea House

-tea ceremony, you can find many well-selected materials and elements here
+can find many well-selected materials and elements here and there which

 At Gora station you will change the train to Hakone Tozan Cable Car.
 This cable car links Gora Station to Soun-zan Station, a distance of 1.2 kilometers, in 10 minutes.

 Hakone Ropeway, operates at approximately one-minute intervals, connects Soun-zan station and Togen-dai station at the Lake Ashi-no-ko shore through Owaku-dani Valley in about 30 minutes.